emqx/emqx-docs/en_US/data-integration/data-bridge-influxdb.md

 ## Features and Benefits

-InfluxDB data integration offers the following features and advantages:
+The InfluxDB data integration offers the following features and advantages:

 - **Efficient Data Processing**: EMQX can handle a massive number of IoT device connections and message throughput, while InfluxDB excels in data writing, storage, and querying, providing outstanding performance to meet the data processing needs of IoT scenarios without overburdening the system.
 - **Message Transformation**: Messages can undergo extensive processing and transformation through EMQX rules before being written into InfluxDB.